kliao12/AFS_Mutation_Subtypes/README.md

 Repository containing code to perform analysis in paper: The Effect of Mutation Subtypes on the Allele Frequency Spectrum and Population Genetics Inference.
+Note AFS for each of the 96 mutation subtypes can be downloaded from: https://zenodo.org/record/6643451#.YtWeOuzMI-Q

 Files include:
 1) Main_Analysis.R: Main script.
 Imports AFS for each subtype and computes various summary statistics (proportion of singletons to doubletons, Tajima's D, etc).